hawkticehurst/film-trends/README.md

 ![Plot of movie rating results with a line of best fit](results/ratings-line-of-best-fit.png)

 This final graph also depicts years on the x-axis and IMDb ratings on the y-axis.
 Each point on the graph now depicts the average of all rating across all genres for the given year with a line of best fit showing the trend of movie ratings over the last century.
 A possible reason for this downward trend could be a loss of novelty in films over the years, combined with an increasingly knowledgeable and critical audience of the language of filmmaking.

+## Notes and Acknowledgements

+_Final project for CSE 160: Data Programming at the University of Washington (Winter 2017)._

 ## License